andkuzm/PyTaRGET/README.md

 After the file is created. it should be brought into the form that is necessary for our project, by creating any instance of the Eftt class and running ```eftt_instance.reannotate("Path/to/annotated_java_dataset.json")``` this would create reannotated file named test.json in data_processing/results/model_name/train_fraction folder. this file then should be moved into splits folder, so in the end its location from root folder should be data_processing/results/model_name/train_fraction/splits/test.json

-now that we have the annotated java dataset, we can move to evaluation of the Instruction-tuned llm for this dataset.
-But before it, right now the program determines whether the passeddataset is that in java language or python by the name of train_fraction parameter, if testing with java code, train_fraction parameter passed with Eftt creation should be "ref" for prompt ot be correcct, so actual location of the java dataset file should be data_processing/results/model_name/ref/splits/test.json.
+now that we have the annotated java dataset, we can move to evaluation of the Instruction-tuned LLM for this dataset.
+But before it, right now the program determines whether the passed dataset is that in java language or python by the name of train_fraction parameter, if testing with java code, train_fraction parameter passed with Eftt creation should be "ref" for prompt to be correct, so actual location of the java dataset file should be data_processing/results/model_name/ref/splits/test.json.
 If for any reason other name is desired, it can be changed by changing if statement in the llm_test.py file on the 48th line to work functionally and also on the 32th line for print about java prompt being used to work correctly.
 Then to test The model it is necessary to just run it the same way that it was previously done, i.e.:
 ```
 from data_processing.encode_tune_test import Eftt